rosell-dk/picoQuery/README.md

 # picoQuery - A down to 1k replacement of jQuery

 <h3>Everything that works in picoQuery works in jQuery too</h3>
-picoQuery has is designed to be compatible with jQuery.
+picoQuery is designed to be compatible with jQuery.
 This has interesting benefits.
 Significantly, it allows <i>swapping to jQuery</i> for older browsers.
-This is trick #1 that enables picoQuery to be uncomparingly small.
-Of course, visitors that have older browsers (IE8 and below, as a rough generalization) will not enjoy the performance gain of not having to download and render jQuery, but this only amounts to about 4% of all traffic, and falling.
+This is trick #1 that enables picoQuery to be uncomparingly small - picoQuery can rely on modern techniques and on jQuery to lift the burden of compatibility with older browsers.

 <h3>picoQuery comes with a builder</h3>
 The other trick that allows picoQuery to be lightweight is that it comes with a builder, allowing you to select just the subset of jQuery functionality you need.
-If you need only very basic DOM manipulation, the size will be as small as 1k uncompressed.
-With 1k, you can for example do stuff like this: $('#main > div p:last-child').addClass('big').css('color', 'green');
+If you need only very basic DOM manipulation, the size will be as small as 600 bytes.
+With 600 bytes, you can for example do stuff like this: $('#main > div p:last-child').addClass('big').css('color', 'green');

 Take a look!
 http://picoquery.com/builder/